 Though the islands get most of the attention, there are outstanding sites close to Athens too.
 Comfortable buses connect Athens with three ancient sites.
 Delphi, the ancient sanctuary with fantastic views, is only a 2 hour bus ride from Athens.
 Another option is the marvelous theater in Epidaurus, 2 hours from Athens.
 An even closer destination, one hour from Athens, is the old temple by the beach in Sounion.
 If you are into beautiful cities, you can take a bus, and in 2 hours you’ll be in Nafplio, the former Greek capital.
 Of course, you can also rent a car or hire a taxi.

 This mess is also a fantastic opportunity.
 Everyone that wanted to visit Santorini but couldn’t take the crowds should go now.
 Since we are crowd adverse, we’ve been to Santorini in winter.
 Now it’s our chance to do so in summer, and explore its beaches.
-Santorini is open for tourism!
-Both local and international flights are currently operating.
-Likewise, you can take any of the numerous boats from Athens and other islands.
+Santorini will soon open for tourism with both local and international flights.
+Likewise, you will be able to take any of the numerous boats from Athens and other islands.
 The same applies to other popular islands, such as Mykonos, Rhodes, and Crete.
 When will you ever have the chance to enjoy paradise in summer and with few people?

 Discover Meteora without Crowds